StateVoicesNational/Spoke/docs/REFERENCE-shortcut-rules.md

 # Texter ShortCuts and when they are displayed

+testing...

 On the texter conversation screen, a texter may see "shortcut buttons" for some question responses and canned replies (aka other responses).

 Currently there is no Admin UI to choose the shortcuts or enable/disable them or preview their visibility.
 An intuitive Admin UI for specifying and labeling the buttons would be a welcome future contribution.

-In the meantime, you can reference a *set of rules* for when the shortcuts will show up automatically and then modify your scripted-responses to get them to appear as you wish.
+In the meantime, you can reference a /set of rules/ for when the shortcuts will show up automatically and then modify your scripted-responses to get them to appear as you wish.

 These rules try to balance two factors:
 1. horizontal screen real-estate limits on common devices
 2. avoiding confusion for the texter who wouldn’t understand why they don’t see all the buttons on a small screen.

 ## Terminology